Last updated October 21, 2024.

 6. American Ginseng

-Ginseng (Panax ginseng) is one of the most popular and widely researched herbs.
+Ginseng (Panax ginseng) is one of the most popular and widely researched herbal remedies.

 In traditional Chinese medicine, ginseng is considered the “elixir of life” that brings strength, wisdom, and longevity to those who take it.